Difficulties of being Dad

 I tend to find that finding a disabled toilet is the best solution to this problem.
 Although in certain places, they are secured by a radar key and as such, they are not possible to use!

 Somehow, dads tend to feel guilty for having time off because our little one is ill and needs looking after.
 Sometimes a child needs both parents, or just wants their daddy.
 Whilst workplaces are generally accepting of the fact mum needs to head off home in an emergency, this hasn’t passed over to the need for dad to do the same.

 There was a time when I had “the phone call” to say Heidi was on her way to A&E with a suspected broken arm at 4pm.
 As such.
 I raced to hospital (after telling my managers).
 The next day, no-one asked how things had gone or how either of us were, they only asked why work hadn’t been completed in the evening!!

 Hopefully this is something that can change to help both mums and dads.

 Whilst the point of this blog post isn’t a “woe is me” moan about being a dad, after all, it is the best job in the world, it is just to point out some of the hidden problems dads face.
 Having said that, we certainly don’t have to deal with leaky boobs, stretch marks and all the things Mum has to deal with!!

 I think that the main point is that regardless of if you’re mum or dad (or some other variation), being a parent is really hard work!!
+The difficulties of being a dad are not harder or easier to those of mum.
 As such, if you think someone you know needs a hand – offer and show that you care.
-I think that we all need that little bit of help and understanding along the way because we cannot do it alone.
+I think that we all need that little bit of help and understanding along the way.
+We cannot do it alone.

 However, no matter if you’re mum or dad, no matter how many challenges are in your way, so long as you love your child as much as is humanly possible, you’ll be the best parent in the world in the eyes of your child and that is the most important thing.